 The MiT is a three-year journey, combining in-person teaching at Leadership Forums, coaching, reflective journaling, and more, offering a strong foundation for your ministerial path.
 For full course details, download our Course Prospectus below.

-Applications for Cohort 29 (C29), beginning in May 2026 and leading to full AoG GB Ministerial Status by May 2029, are now open.
-To apply, submit your application through the "Apply Now" link.
+Applications for Cohort 30 (C30), beginning in May 2027 and leading to full AoG GB Ministerial Status by May 2030, are now open.
+You can download the digital version of our prospectus and apply using the buttons below

 "What strikes me is the level of professionalism and seriousness AoG is taking with this course.
 It is a confirmation of what God has said over the individual and practical in equipping and inspiration… The raising of the bar of teaching, best practice and a standardised theme of what we expect from our ministers is fantastic to see!"